microsoft/vc-ue-extensions/Docs/Marketplace_Readme.md

 ## Reporting issues

-In case you hit any issues using the tool, we have collected some common troubleshooting steps in our [GitHub repository](https://github.com/microsoft/vc-ue-extensions/blob/main/Docs/troubleshooting.md).
-We are updating that guide based on feedback from customers.
+For common issues, please refer to our troubleshooting guide in the [GitHub repository](https://github.com/microsoft/vc-ue-extensions/blob/main/Docs/troubleshooting.md).
+We will periodically update the guide to provide solutions for common issues.

-You can report issues, provide feedback and request features using one of the following options:
+To report issues, provide feedback, and request features, please use one of the following options:

-- Using the following Visual Studio Developer Community links: [Report a Problem](https://aka.ms/feedback/cpp/unrealengine/report) and [Suggest a Feature](https://aka.ms/feedback/cpp/unrealengine/suggest).
+- Through Visual Studio Developer Community: [Report a Problem](https://aka.ms/feedback/cpp/unrealengine/report) and [Suggest a Feature](https://aka.ms/feedback/cpp/unrealengine/suggest).
-  - This is our **prefered mechanism**.
-It routes the feedback directly to our team, where we can request more information if needed, and allows the community to track the status of existent feedback.
+  - This is our **preferred mechanism**.
+Developer Community will route the feedback directly to our team, where we can request more information and prioritize critical bugs.
+It will also allow the greater community to track the status of existing feedback.
 - In Visual Studio, via the "Help > Send Feedback" menu.
 - Through the Questions section of the plugin's page in the Unreal Engine Marketplace.